 - Pest removal

 - Window Installation

 Time Commitment for DIY Home Projects:

 Some home improvement jobs can take weeks to complete when you try to do them yourself.
 For big projects, hiring a professional will mean a quicker and more efficient job done well so you can get back to enjoying your home without interruptions.

 Permission for DIY Home Projects:

-Some home improvement projects require permits due to building codes, Save yourself the headache and possible code violation and hire a professional who’s familiar with the process when it comes to these types of jobs.
+Some home improvement projects require permits due to building codes.
+Save yourself the headache, and possible code violation, by hiring a professional who’s familiar with the process when it comes to these types of jobs.

 Safety Risk for DIY Home Projects:

 If there’s any question of your ability to do something without injury or structural damage to your home, it’s most definitely a job for a professional.